Skip to content

 I'm interested in buying this or a similar item

-A Black-Figure Shoulder Lekythos by the Taleides Painter, ca. 550-540 BC
+A Black-Figure Shoulder Lekythos (oil flask) by the Taleides Painter, ca. 550-540 BC

 Provenance of the Original